Varian Medical Systems (VAR) Q3 2017 Results - Earnings Call Transcript

 Operator

 Thank you.
-At this time, we'll be conducting a question-and-answer session.
 Our first question comes from Anthony Petrone of Jefferies.
 Please proceed with your question.

 Dow R. Wilson - Varian Medical Systems, Inc.